RickGelhausen/RiboReport/README.md

 pip install -r IRSOM/pip_package.txt
 ~~~~

-This should only install irsom, as the other dependencies are already installed in the conda environment.
+This should only install *IRSOM*, as the other dependencies are already installed in the conda environment.

 ~~~~
 conda activate irsom